urbantreelion/ece350-lab-manual/_lab1/part2.md

 #### Deliverable Question 3

-What actual frequency range does this correspond to?
+What actual pass-band frequency range does this correspond to?

 ---